Nayya, bringing transparency to choosing and managing healthcare plans, raises $2.7 million – TechCrunch

 “The greatest challenge is educating an entire ecosystem and convincing that ecosystem to believe that where the consumer wins, everyone wins,” said Chehrazi.
 “How to finance and understand your healthcare has never been more important than it is right now, and there is a huge need to provide that education in a data driven way to people.
 That’s where I want to spend the next I don’t know how many years of my life to drive that change.”

-Nayya has five full-time employees currently and 80 percent of the team comes from racially diverse backgrounds.
+Nayya has five full-time employees currently and 80% of the team comes from racially diverse backgrounds.